brandonjaipersaud/brandonjaipersaud/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Brandon, a recent Computer Science graduate from UofT interested in ML research around large language models (LLMs).
 This includes areas such as AI safety and alignment, prompt engineering, and emergent properties.
+Some lines of work I find interesting are Jason Wei's papers on prompt engineering such as: [chain-of-thought prompting](https://arxiv.org/abs/2201.11903), [least-to-most prompting](https://arxiv.org/abs/2205.10625) and [self-consistency](https://arxiv.org/abs/2203.11171).